 How to Treat Powdery Mildew Naturally

 We’ve been routinely spraying neem oil mixed with liquid BT and now that the powdery mildew has appeared, we’ve added another organic control spray (bacillus subtillus).
-Interesting how a fungus-like bread mold can be converted to bacteria-fighting penicillin, and a bacteria can be developed to combat a fungus-like powdery mildew.
+Interesting how a fungus-like bread mold can be converted to bacteria-fighting penicillin, and a bacteria can be developed to combat a fungus-like powdery mildew!

 There are other organic type fungal treatments that contain copper, sulfur, or potassium bicarbonate.
 In the past, we’ve tried home cures of milk, baking soda, and hydrogen peroxide with little effect.
 So this season, it’s just the neem oil, the BT, and now, the Serenade sprays.